Frug/AJAX-Chat/README.md

 - Separation of layout and code
 - Well commented Source Code
 - Developed with Security as integral part - built to prevent Code injections, SQL injections, Cross-site scripting (XSS), Session stealing and other attacks
-- Tested successfully with Google Chrome, Firefox, Opera and Safari - built to work with all modern browsers :)

 Help
 ----